ReidAtcheson/simpletrace/README.md

 1. extremely lightweight binary logging that could multipurpose as tracing
 2. a very simple schema that could allow logs to be extracted to sqlite, tabular format, etc
 3. tiny overhead if runtime disabled, and compile-time-disable for zero overhead.

+The idea being that basic tracing is supported, but that we could add arbitrary data on an ad-hoc basis that could be immediately understood by consumers (trace sinks & writers).